projektkurs-datascience/20-21/README.md

 - Problem Set 1: Basic introduction to R and a short introduction to ggplot as well as a small introduction to data frames.
 [Here is the link to the RStudio Cloud to test this problem set](https://rstudio.cloud/project/1857656)
 - Problem Set 2: Basic introduction how to get data into R, join different datasets and manipulate datasets.
 Here we introduce the basic dyplr syntax.
 [Here is the link to the RStudio Cloud to test this problem set](https://rstudio.cloud/project/1067683)
 - Problem Set 3: Introduction to ggplot and how to make plots effective and visually appealing.
 Animated graphs as well as maps are also included in this section.
 [Here is the link to the RStudio Cloud to test this problem set](https://rstudio.cloud/project/1067712)
+- Problem Set 4: Introduction to linear regression, standard errors, confidence intervals and the interpretation of coefficients.
+[Here is the link to the RStudio Cloud to test this problem set](https://rstudio.cloud/project/1067737)
+- Problem Set 5: Introduction to causality with monte-carlo simulations and real world data.
+[Here is the link to the RStudio Cloud to test this problem set](https://rstudio.cloud/project/1067774)
+- Problem Set 6: Extend on the notion of causality using an experiment and instrumental variable regression to show students when it is possible to interprete coefficients causally.

 If you like to give these problem sets a try just klick on the above link for every problem set and it will open up an RStudio Cloud project with the respective problem set.